BousilDev/strategy-game-3/Meeting-notes.md

 3. Research SFML more and report findings
 4. Specify the project scope further
 5. Research CMake further and report findings

+# Meeting 14.10.2025 16::00 - 17::15 @Jaakko (108)

+**Participants**:

+1. Oliver Niemi
+2. Konsta Suuriniemi
+3. Aleksi Sarja
+4. Topi Varuskivi
+5. Atte Inki
+6. Rami Ghoniem (TA)

+## Summary of works

+Initial project plan is committed to the repository.
+Initial CMake for the project exists.

+## Challenges

+In which part of the development should we link the UI to the game logic?
+Can we implement all the things in our current aim?

+## Actions

+1. Discussed the general project idea & scope with the coach.
+2. Recommendation to use some cloud service to log implemented features.
+3. Scheduled time for next meeting, 23. thursday at 16 or 17 on site.
+4. Scheduled time for "daily" meeting, 17. friday at 16 remotely
+5. Added items to be implemented in the first sprint to the issue board.
+6. Assigned an issue board task to each developer.

+## Project status

+Project plan ready along with CMake for the project.
+Sprint 1 tasks defined in the issue board.

+### TODOs

+1. Research testing more.
+2. Remember to add exception handling in the project (part of testing plan)
+3. Think about establishing a log for implemented features
+4. Each of the developers will try to implement their own task in the issue board.